zachbornheimer/compress-wordpress/README.md

 compress-wordpress
 ==================

+(Licensed under the GPLv2)

 Allows for the compression of wordpress

-To install, adjust the shebang line, copy to /usr/sbin or /usr/local/sbin (or an applicable alternative), then run chmod +x the script.

-It should take care of the rest.
+To install, run the included installation file (install.sh); it will install in /usr/local/sbin/

+We usually run the software in the target directory like this:

+screen compress-wordpress --aggressive